 1. Throw the bath out, not the water.

 Very often old apartments or houses will have the remains of a horrible little bath in a small bathroom.
 I am a natural born showerer, not a bather, so my advice is to ditch the bath for a more contemporary style in the bathroom of having only a shower.
-This will free up a huge amount of space – so that you can swing the cat.
+Just bring in a plumbing company to do this for you, and this will free up a huge amount of space – so that you can swing the cat.

 If you simply have to have it – then check out the next point, I make.
 (There may be little people in your home who deserve to be bathed – every now and again.)